An Introduction to Washington and Lee

 The Department of Chemistry is approved by the American Chemical Society Committee on Professional Training.

-Washington and Lee University is approved for veterans' education by the Virginia Department of Education.
+Washington and Lee University is approved for veterans' education by the Commonwealth of Virginia - Department of Veteran Services.

 Teacher Education meets rigorous national standards for educator preparation set by the Council for the Accreditation of Educator Preparation.
 The program is also approved by the Virginia Department of Education to offer course work that leads to certification in Teacher Education.

 Academic responsibilities are the top priority at Washington and Lee.
 Courses of study are arranged so that intelligent young men and women who are willing to work—and to work hard—can prepare to attain their goals, whatever those goals may be.